-FreePBX Production Install Guide (RHEL v6, Asterisk v1.8+, FreePBX v2.9+)
+FreePBX Production Install Guide (RHEL v5 or v6, Asterisk v1.8+, FreePBX v2.9+)

 This install procedure was tested using the Redhat Enterprise Linux distributions known as CentOS and Scientific Linux.